WalletScrutiny/WalletScrutinyCom/_android/com.komodoplatform.atomicdex.md

 4. [xhdpi.apk](https://xrviv.github.io/walletScrutinyBuildCasts/www/diffoscope-results/android/com.komodoplatform.atomicdex/105/diffo-split-apks/xhdpi.html)

 We could not consider the diffs of version 0.9.1 as benign as there are far too many differences.
+We [updated the relevant issue](https://github.com/KomodoPlatform/komodo-wallet-mobile/issues/116#issuecomment-2266635605) in the repository of komodoplatform.atomicdex, and eagerly await their collaboration to make the build reproducible.
 Version 0.9.1 of this app is **not-verifiable**